MonikkP/Projects/README.md

 "# PersProjects"
-Here are the projects described in CV ;)
+Here are the projects described in the CV ;)